willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

   :::image type="content" source="media/copilot-best-in-class/purview-sensitivity-labels-prompt.png" alt-text="In Microsoft Purview Information Protection, turn on sensitivity labels for SharePoint and OneDrive." lightbox="media/copilot-best-in-class/purview-sensitivity-labels-prompt.png":::

-- **Option 2**: Use the `[Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant)` Windows PowerShell cmdlet
+- **Option 2**: Use the `[Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant)` Windows PowerShell cmdlet.

 To learn more about this configuration, see [Enable sensitivity labels for files in SharePoint and OneDrive](/purview/sensitivity-labels-sharepoint-onedrive-files).

 > [!TIP]
 > Although not related to Copilot, now is a good time to [enable co-authoring for encrypted files](/purview/sensitivity-labels-coauthoring), if it's not already enabled.
 This setting ensures the best user experience for collaboration.

 #### 4. Set default sensitivity labels for your SharePoint document libraries

 This configuration is appropriate when your document libraries store files with the same level of sensitivity.

 The SharePoint site admin can do this task.

 1. In your SharePoint site, select **Documents** > **Settings** icon > **Library settings** > **More library settings**.
-2. In **Default sensitivity labels** (Apply label to items in this list or library), select a sensitivity label from the drop-down list.
+2. In **Default sensitivity labels** (Apply label to items in this list or library), select a sensitivity label from the drop-down list, like **Confidential**
 3. **Save** your changes.

 When set:

 - SharePoint automatically applies the label to the files, which can include [files with a lower sensitivity label](/purview/sensitivity-labels-sharepoint-default-label#will-an-existing-label-be-overridden).
-- It provides a baseline level of protection that's specfiic to the document library without the requirement for content inspection or relying on users.
+- It provides a baseline level of protection that's specific to the document library.
+It doesn't require content inspection and doesn't rely on end users.

 To learn more, see: